Aston Martin RHAM/1: Results

-DBSV8/10071/R
+DBS V8/10071/R

 Robin Hamilton built a second Le Mans styled DBS V8 car based on the look of RHAM/1 as it was in 1978.
 The car was assembled for Peter Griggs who wanted a replica of the car.
 The car, with chassis number DBSV8/10071/R featured a fibre glass front end and Piper prepared V8 engine, but the car had no turbocharger.
 Fuel injection was replaced by 48 IDA down-draught Weber carburettors.

 The car had some success with Griggs, winning a race at the 1981 AMOC Brands Hatch meeting, even though the car was quite heavy.
 In 1982 the car finished 2nd at Brands Hatch and 4th at an Intermarque race at Silverstone.

 Richard Williams bought the car in 1987 with intentions of upgrading the car with an experimental 6.3 litre V8 engine and racing it in the Intermarque events.
 However the disassembled car was sold to Marsh Plant Holdings where it was reassembled.